 When reached by Yahoo!
 Sports to discuss the company, Smith ended the conversation by saying, "That's really not an issue that I want to deal with."

 Caravantes said late Thursday night that Watkins does not work for him.
 Caravantes also said he had no knowledge of any threats made against the Bush family, including eviction from the home.
-Caravantes denied being employed by New Era Sports and said he had no knowledge of a complaint filed with the NFLPA.
+Caravantes denied being employed by New Era Sports.

 Calls to Watkins' office were not returned Thursday.